-It is often helpful to talk with the vicar before the service about photos, especially during the service, and it can be helpful if your photographer can come to the rehearsal so he or she knows where to be effective and unobtrusive.
-Talk to your vicar about where your pictures might be taken, and particularly whether photographs may be taken inside the church during the service.
+It is essential to talk with the vicar before the service about photos, especially if you’d like to have some taken during the service.
+It can also be helpful if your photographer can come to the rehearsal so he or she knows where to be effective, safe and unobtrusive.
+Talk to your vicar about where your pictures might be taken, and particularly whether photographs may be safely taken inside the church during the service.

-If they’re happy with that in principle, a little forward planning will help ensure things run smoothly on the day.
+If the vicar is happy in principle with a photographer being present inside the church, a little forward planning will help ensure things run smoothly on the day.
 Wedding photographer Richard Shepherd outlines some helpful tips:-

 - Choose carefully.
 Choose a photographer with a good reputation – try to see examples of their work and meet them before you book them.
 Your vicar may even have a list of good photographers they have worked with at other weddings.

 - Put everyone in touch.
 Give the details of your photographer to your vicar, and vice versa.
 They will want to contact each other to discuss the wedding.